SFDO-Community-Sprints/summit-events-app-documentation/docs/getting-involved/sprints/9-may-2022-sprint.md

 Thank you to the volunteers who contributed and engaged during this sprint!
 * Team Leader(s): Thad Dahlberg, Donna Whitig, Mike Walter, Ryan Blake
 * GitHub Scribe(s): All Contributors below!
-* List of all Contributors:
+* List of all Contributors: Krishna Y

 ### Project Resources